elatov/elatov.github.io/_posts/2013-01-14-rhcsa-and-rhce-chapter-1-installation.md

 >
 > **9&#46;12.
 Upgrading an Existing System**
 >
 > The installation system automatically detects any existing installation of Red Hat Enterprise Linux.
-The upgrade process updates the existing system software with new versions, but does not remove any data from users&#8217; home directories.
+The upgrade process updates the existing system software with new versions, but does not remove any data from users' home directories.
 The existing partition structure on your hard drives does not change.
 Your system configuration changes only if a package upgrade demands it.
 Most package upgrades do not change system configuration, but rather install an additional configuration file for you to examine later.
 >
 > Note that the installation medium that you are using might not contain all the software packages that you need to upgrade your computer.
 >